Heisenberg-picture quantum field theory: From skein theory to Heisenberg-picture field theory

 \section{From skein theory to Heisenberg-picture field theory}

 In this final example I would like to describe a family of topological Heisenberg-picture field theories which one can prove are not affine.
 The construction is my interpretation of the Reshetikhin--Turaev invariants of knots and links \cite{MR1036112}.
 The extension to a local field theory is inspired by Walker's work \cite{WalkerTQFTs,MR2806651}.
-It is the three-dimensional extension of the two-dimensional quantum field theories studied in \cite{BZBJ} and is expected to match the answer given by \cite{AFRb}.
-Full details will appear in \cite{me-skeinQFT}.
+It is the three-dimensional extension of the two-dimensional quantum field theories studied in \cite{MR3847209,MR3874702} and is expected to match the answer given by \cite{MR3818096}.
 Recall some standard definitions:

 \begin{definitionnodiamond} Let $\cC = (\cC,\otimes,\dots)$ be a small $\bK$-linear monoidal category.
 (The ``$\dots$'' denote the auxiliary data of an associator, unit, and unitors that I will generally suppress.)
 A \define{strong monoidal functor} $(F,f)$ consists of a functor $F$ and a natural isomorphism $f:F(-)\otimes F(-)\isom F(-\otimes -)$ expressing compatibility with the monoidal structure, which must itself be compatible with associators (and also an isomorphism expressing compatibility with the units, but that isomorphism can always be canonically strictified to an identity, and so I will suppress it from the notation).
 Let $\otimes^\op$ denote the opposite monoidal structure on $\cC$.